yfussy/Grader/README.md

 - All problems are for subject **2110101 Computer Programming Faculty of Engineering, Chulalongkorn University academic year 2024 semester 1** (https://comprog.nattee.net/main/list)
 - Some problems might not be given to some of the students, so don't worry
 - Some solutions might not be the most effective approach.
 There are many possible solutions and variations, so try your approach.
 (If it works, it works)
 - If you have any questions, comment and I'll try to answer them.
-Have fun 😄
+Enjoy 😄💻